johnbarnes-vi/resnet-tiny-imagenet/README.md

 For more details on the structure and content of the `tiny-imagenet-200/` directory, refer to our [detailed guide](Link_to_detailed_guide).

+### ViT-Pulfer

+The `ViT-Pulfer/` directory contains an implementation of ViT on the MNIST dataset.
+This implementation was originally created by [Brian Pulfer](https://github.com/BrianPulfer) and has been included here with minor modifications.
+It served as a useful starting point for understanding how ViT works.

 ## Contributing

 Contributions are welcome!
 Please read the contribution guidelines first.